holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 All of these functions are run from the perspective of the individual participant.
 When a client on Alice's computer calls a function that writes data, it calls that function in her own cell, writing data to her personal store.
 Unlike with cloud and blockchain, there is no objective, global-level third party.
 Things happen only when someone causes them to happen on their own machine.

-Consider source code and configuration changes carefully, because each modification to an integrity zome will create a new DNA with new cells interacting in a separate network.
+Consider source code and configuration changes carefully, because each modification to an integrity zome will result in a new DNA with new cells interacting in a separate network.
 This may require some sort of migration strategy to move or access data between old and new cells.

 Coordinator zomes aren't subject to the same strict rules, and can be swapped for new ones in a running cell.
 Care must still be taken, however, because each participant is free to swap coordinator zomes as they like (or more realistically, as the hApp developer gives them the power to do), so an entire network of cells isn't guaranteed to be running the same coordinator code.